technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/IRremote/README.md

 **Another library is only working/compiling** if you deactivate the line `IrReceiver.begin(IR_RECEIVE_PIN, ENABLE_LED_FEEDBACK);`.<br/>
 This is often due to **timer resource conflicts** with the other library.
 Please see [below](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#timer-and-pin-usage).

-## Multiple IR receiver and sender
+## Multiple IR receivers
-**This library supports only one IR receiver and one IR sender object (IRrecv and IRsend) per CPU.**<br/>
+**This library now supports multiple IR receiver instances (IRrecv) per CPU** see the [MultipleReceivers example](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/MultipleReceivers/MultipleReceivers.ino).

-However since sending is a serial task, you can use `setSendPin()` to switch the pin to send, thus emulating multiple sender.<br/>
-The receiver uses a special **timer** triggered function, which reads the digital IR signal value from one pin every 50 &micro;s.<br/>
+There is also another way to use multiple receivers.
-So **multiple IR receivers** can only be used by connecting the output pins of several IR receivers together.
+You can connect the output pins of each IR receiver to one input pin.
+Then you can use the standard receiver object (IrReceiver).
 The IR receiver modules internally use an NPN transistor as output device with just a 30k resistor to VCC.
 This is basically an "open collector" and allows multiple output pins to be connected to one Arduino input pin.<br/>
 However, keep in mind that any weak / disturbed signal from one of the receivers will also interfere with a good signal from another receiver.

+## Multiple IR sender instances
+**This library only supports one IR sender object (IRsend) per CPU.**<br/>
+However since sending is a serial task, you can use `setSendPin()` to switch the pin to send, thus emulating multiple sender.<br/>

 ## Increase strength of sent output signal
 **The best way to increase the IR power for free** is to use 2 or 3 IR diodes in series.
 One diode requires 1.2 volt at 20 mA or 1.5 volt at 100 mA so you can supply up to 3 diodes with a 5 volt output.<br/>